jgkamat/DoCIF/README.md

 optional, some must be changed.
 2. Add DoCIF as a submodule to your repository.
 3. Add a circle.yml file to the base of your repository.
 A sample one, which you can copy paste if you don't already have a circle config, can be found in the samples directory.
 If you already have a circle config, you may want to merge them manually, unless you want to use only DoCIF.
+4. Set CircleCi to use your Environment Variable Secrets in the online settings, and set parallelism to 1x (allows for 4 concurrent builds).

 ## License
 DoCIF is licensed under the GNU LGPLv3.
 In an incomplete summary, this means you can use DoCIF with any project (even nonfree ones :cry:), but if you mod DoCIF itself, you must license the derivative work under the LGPLv3 or the GPLv3.
 See the included LICENSE file for details.